labrador-kennel/core/README.md

 /init.php           # is where you wire up your application
 ```

-Note that you don't need to setup your directory structure this way and there's a variety of ways to architect the physical file system; Labrador doesn't lock you into any one system and it is very easy to modify.
-However, to get out-of-the-box behavior up and running it is recommended that this is the directory structure you start off with.
-As your knowledge of Labrador increases it will be easy to change the physical directory structure when the need arises.

 ### Server Setup

 Labrador has been developed on a VM running Apache.
 In theory there's nothing that would require you to use Apache and any web server capable of running PHP 5.5 should suffice.
-But for now the only configurations that we provie examples for is Apache because we haven't confirmed other server's configurations work.
+But for now the only configurations that we provide examples for is Apache because we haven't confirmed other server's configurations work.

 ## Apache Configuration